jleetutorial/maven-project/README.md

 # maven-project
-Project source code for James Lee's Jenkins course.
+Source code for James Lee's Jenkins course.

 Check out the full list of DevOps and Big Data courses that James and Tao teach.